 The Summer School on Ancient Technology is planned to be held annually with the aim of a) providing an international forum on technological achievements of the ancient Greek world and b) making greater use of the rich resources of Greece in terms of specialists in ancient technology research.

 The aim of this 2-week intensive school is to make the participants more acquainted with aspects of ancient technologies by providing up-to-date knowledge presented and discussed by the experts of the relevant fields.
 It is of great benefit for the students to study ancient technologies and crafts in a location such as Northern Greece where in recent years major works in preservation have been accomplished by applying modern techniques and ideas and the museum exhibitions display impressive results of ancient technologies.

-EUR 650: The tuition fees are 650 €.
-Participants will have to cover their travel, accommodation and everyday expenses.
-Participants can choose accommodation from a variety of options, with prices starting from 100 € for the whole 2 weeks.
-The additional tuition fees for the third week of the Summer School are 100€.
+EUR 450: The tuition fees are 450€.
+Participants will have to cover their own travel, accommodation and everyday expenses.
+Participants can choose accommodation from a variety of options, available at the city of Thessaloniki.